By Christian Mabry | 05/13/2020, 4:07 PM CST

 Generally speaking, those who take the pro-life stance are also very much against social programs like Medicaid, SNAP (Food Stamps), and the like.
 They demand that all who are pregnant should give birth, but when the baby is born, they essentially prefer that it starve to death and die–that doesn’t sound like a position of conviction at all.

-In a world where a company like Amazon can make $13,000,000,000 in profits and pay $0 in federal taxes while the rest of us pay thousands in federal taxes on meager five-figure incomes, the solution becomes clear: provide citizens with a living wage, healthcare, childcare, and a (free) quality education, and maybe they won’t have to get an abortion to avoid bankruptcy, starvation, or homelessness.
+When Amazon can make $13,000,000,000 in profits and pay $0 in federal taxes while the rest of us pay thousands in federal taxes on meager five-figure incomes, the solution becomes clear: provide citizens with a living wage, healthcare, childcare, and a (free) quality education, and maybe they won’t feel compelled to get an abortion to avoid bankruptcy, starvation, or homelessness.

 Women should always have the right to choose.